dsondak/optRBC/README.md

 ##### Time loop

-With the above code, the global variables are properly initialized in a distributed manner across the processes.
+With the above code, the global variables are properly initialized in a distributed manner accross the processes.
 Now we get to the main time loop portion of the code, which starts at [line 158, time_integrators_MPI.f90](./time_integrators_MPI.f90#L158).
 First, we had to write an MPI version of `calc_explicit`, which is called `calc_explicit_MPI` and is defined at [line 924](./time_integrators_MPI.f90#L924).
 This subroutine is very similar to `calc_explicit` described in the OpenMP version and in the code description item 6, with a few minor changes.
 In particular, loops 2 and 4 can no longer be parallelized with OpenMP because they call the `d1y_MPI2` and `d2y_MPI2` functions, which require sending and receiving messages.
 Sending and receiving messages on multiple threads is difficult because you don't know which thread will be expecting or sending the messages.
 As a result, only loops 1,3,5,6 of `calc_explicit_MPI` are parallelized with OpenMP.
 Now we are to the main stage loops of the MPI version (item 7,9,11) of the code description.

 ##### Tridiagonal solves
 The main stage loops were the most difficult portion of the MPI implementation.
 The complications arise from the fact that `calc_vari_mod` and `calc_vi_mod` (as described in the OpenMP section above), solve a tridiagonal matrix equation.
 That is, they solve `Ax=b` where `A` is a square, tridiagonal matrix of size `(Ny-2,Ny-2)`.
 In a distributed memory setting, each node has a portion of the matrix `A` and the solution vector `b`.